BrazilPowered/docker-dotnet/README.md

 1. The base image uses mssql-server-windows-express version 2016-sp1
 2. It sets the execution environment to be powershell, enabling special functionality like a "SilentlyContinue" to the SQL-Server setup
 3. It creates 3 environment variables: 1 meets the requirement of accepting an EULA, 2 sets the DB password, and 3 sets the path all the SQL server data will be stored, which is important for when:
-4. It defines a volume to be at a path pulled from the ENV set above, keeping all the DB data persistent
+4. It defines a volume to be at a path pulled from that same path in the ENV set above, keeping all the DB data persistent
 5. It sets a working directory for copying and executing all the files and scripts for this image
 6. It copies the files in the docker/db folder to the working directory in the container (".")
 7. It executes the init.ps1 script with an array of required arguments